JBrychta/jbTheme/readme.md

   1. Run `grunt prod` before deploying theme to server

 ## What if I don't want to use Bootstrap?
 No problem, I've started using it recently and only some parts of it.
-If you don't want use it, just delete scss/bootstrap folder and remove importing of those feiles in scss/style.scss
+If you don't want use it, just delete scss/bootstrap folder and remove @import rows (1-9) from scss/style.scss

 ## How to use Grunticon?
 Basically, just run `grunt` and copy your (.svg) icons into icons/source folder.
 Once you do that, Grunt runs all tasks